quangsongtu2000/blog_nodejs_project/README.md

     The server will run at http://localhost:3000 by default.
     Sequelize will automatically sync the database schema on startup.

-    - Option 2: Using docker tool
+    Option 2: Using docker tool
-    NOTE: You must edit the "start" script in the package.json file to "start": "node dist/app.js" to be able to run app.
-    ```bash
     docker-compose up -d
 ## Code Architecture
 The project follows a modular MVC-like structure with TypeScript and CommonJS: